Ravindu987/V-Num/README.md

 ### Hardware Modules

 High quality cameras are used to gather the video stream.
-The sequent processing will be done using a computer with a CUDA enabled GTX 1650 graphics processing unit.
+The sequent processing will be done using a computer with a CUDA enabled GTX 1650 graphics processing unit and a 9th gen Intel core i7 processor.

 The training of CNN models will be done using a computer with a CUDA enabled RTX 2080 graphics processing unit for time efficiency.